-Registrars may process the personal data they have entered into and maintained in the domain name register only for as long as they host the domain name in question and/or as long as the domain name is valid, grace period included.
-Registrars are responsible for deleting the personal data of domain name holders from its systems.
+Fi-domain name registrars may process the personal data they have entered into and maintained in the fi-domain name register only for as long as they host the domain name in question and/or as long as the domain name is valid, grace period included.
+The fi-domain name registrar is responsible for deleting the personal data of fi-domain name registrant from its own systems after the basis for processing the data, i.e. the domain registrar activity, ends.